 1932-03-18 George Nichols w pts 10 Dave Maier, The Stadium, Chicago, Illinois, USA - NBA

-On the same bill as Nichols v Maier, Baxter Calmes and Harry Ebbets outpointed Jim Braddock and Roscoe Manning, respectively, over ten rounds.
-Manning had lost a disputed decision to Calmes in the elimination series and a meeting between the winners of these two contests was seen as a way of finding Nichols’ first challenger.
+On the same bill Baxter Calmes and Harry Ebbets outpointed Jim Braddock and Roscoe Manning, respectively, over ten rounds.
+Although Manning had lost a disputed decision to Calmes in the elimination series, a meeting between the winners of these two contests was seen as a way of finding Nichols’ first challenger.
 However, Ebbets and Calmes, by now fighting as a heavyweight, were never matched.

-Regardless of being recognised as the champion by the IBU at their May convention, after losing three of his next four fights the NBA stripped him of the title in December, ahead of announcing the following month that if a promoter matched any two men from their top five - Maxie Rosenbloom, Billy Jones, Mickey Walker, Bob Godwin and Joe Knight - they would recognise the winner as the new champion.
+Regardless of being recognised as the champion by the IBU at their May convention, after losing three of his next four fights the NBA stripped Nichols of the title in December, ahead of announcing the following month that if a promoter matched any two men from their top five - Rosenbloom, Billy Jones, Mickey Walker, Bob Godwin and Joe Knight - they would recognise the winner as the new champion.

 Ultimately, a match was made between Knight, who was unbeaten in his last 19 fights and had wins over Rosenbloom, Godwin, Nichols and Battling Bozo during that time, and Godwin, with two draws and a points loss against Rosenbloom in the same period.
 Interestingly, pre-fight articles in both the Palm Beach Post and Miami Herald suggested that as Knight was already considered by the NBA, a body which governed ring activities in 33 States, as their champion he would thus be defending the title.